-For the star-forming and retired galaxy sequences (blue and red, respectively), which from now on will be referred to as SFMS and retired galaxy sequence (RGS), we have fitted linear correlations between $\log(\psi)$ and $\log(M)$, whose characteristics are listed in Table 1, along with their dispersions.
-The slope and zero point for the SFMS are in good agreement with the values reported in the literature for local galaxies (RP15, S14 and references therein; for further details, see Section 5).
-For the black and green points, no further analysis was performed due to the uncertain main ionization process of the gas and due to its poor statistics, respectively.
+For the star-forming and retired galaxies sequences (blue and red respectively), which, from now on will be referred to as SFMS and Retired Galaxies Sequence (RGS), we have fitted linear correlations between $\log(\psi)$ and $\log(M)$ whose characteristics are listed in Table 1, along with their dispersions.
+The slope and zero point for the SFMS are in good agreement with the values reported in the literature for local galaxies (RP15, S14 and references therein.
+For further details see section 5).
+For the black and green points no further analysis was performed due to the uncertain main ionisation process of the gas and due to its poor statistics, respectively.

-The uncertainties of the derived quantities are dominated by the spectrophotometric accuracy of the CALIFA data, which is estimated to be ~6% (García-Benito et al. 2015), as well as the details of the procedure followed to derive the M and the SFRs.
-In the case of M , it has been determined that the uncertainties are well constrained within a typical error of ~0.15 dex (see, e.g., the discussion in Sánchez et al. 2013).
-The typical sizes of the uncertainties for our data are shown in Figure 1, which are consistent with what was previously found by Cid Fernandes et al. (2014) and Catalán-Torrecilla et al. (2015), and were taken into account when computing the linear fitting.
+The uncertainties of the derived quantities are dominated by the spectrophotometric accuracy of the CALIFA data, which is estimated to be $\sim$ 6% (García-Benito et al. 2015), as well as the details of the procedure followed to derive the $M$ and the SFRs .
+In the case of $M$ it has been determined that the uncertainties are well constrained within a typical error of $\sim$ 0.15 dex, (see e.g. the discussion in Sánchez et al. 2013).
+The typical size of the uncertainties for our data are shown in Figure 1, which are consistent with what has been previously found by Cid Fernandes et al. (2014) and Catalán-Torrecilla et al. (2015), and were taken into account when computing the linear fitting.

 4.2.
-Spatially Resolved SFMS Relation
+Spatially-Resolved SFMS relation

-Next, we explore the spatially resolved SFMS for the CALIFA sample by plotting the SFR surface density versus the M surface density in Figure 2.
-The individual spaxels used in constructing the relation have spatial scales of 0.5-1.5 kpc that are larger than typical H II region sizes (hundreds of parsecs; González Delgado & Pérez 1997).
-It was derived using only the spaxels that fulfill the same criteria as the blue points in Figure 1, irrespective of the location of its host galaxy in that figure.
-Indeed, 11% of the included spaxels come from galaxies for which the global ionization is not dominated by SF (i.e., not blue in Figure 1).
+Next we explore the spatially-resolved SFMS for the CAL-IFA sample, by plotting the SFR surface density versus the $M$ surface density in Figure 2.
+The individual spaxels used in constructing the relation have spatial scales of 0.5-1.5 kpc which are larger than typical HII region sizes (hundreds of parsecs) (González Delgado & Pérez 1997).
+It was derived using only the spaxels that fulfil the same criteria of the blue points in Figure 1, irrespective of the location of its host galaxy in that figure.
+Indeed, 11% of the included spaxels comes from galaxies for which the global ionisation is not dominated by SF (i.e., not blue in Fig. 1).